Lenka-12/STM32F4-BareMetal/README.md

 # STM32F4xx BareMetal

-This is a bare-metal programming repository for UCT second-year development board.
-Everything is written from scratch.

 # Getting Started with STM32F4xx series

 Clone the repository to your local computer.
 Go to linker script `build/stm32_ls.ld` and update the RAM and Flash size according to your processor specs.